Vera Eugenia Andrus (1896 - 1979)

-She printed her lithographs in small editions, from 20 to 50, making them more difficult to find as time goes on.
+She printed her lithographs in small editions, from sometimes less than 20 to 50, making them more difficult to find as time goes on.
 While she also produced watercolors, oil paintings, and book illustrations, lithography was her life-long devotion.

 From 1931 to 1957, she was a staff member at the Metropolitan Museum of Art, commuting from Dobbs Ferry in the Hudson River Valley, where a prominent and wealthy branch of the Andrus family had settled.
 In the 1930’s she traveled to Canada’s Gaspe Peninsula and Nova Scotia, and in the 1950’s went to France on a scholarship.
-Both voyages proved inspiration for some of the stunning images her.
-Finally she came to live and work for many years in Rockport, Massachusetts, where she had a gallery and sold her work, and where she died at 83.
+Both voyages proved inspiration for some of the stunning images.
+Finally she went to live and work for many years in Rockport, Massachusetts, where she had a gallery and sold her work, and where she died at 83.

 She was a member of numerous art associations including the American Artists Group, Rockport Art Association and the Hudson Valley Art Association.
 In 1950 she was elected a Fellow of the Royal Society of Art, London.

-She was awarded several prizes, and her work is in the permanent collections of the Metropolitan Museum of Art, Library of Congress, Boston Museum of Fine Arts, Boston, Crystal Bridges Museum of American Art, and numerous others (see next page).
-Our records indicate that she also exhibited at the Whitney Museum, Carnegie Institute, Pennsylvania Academy of Fine Arts, and the Art Institute of Chicago, among other, and had one-woman shows at the Smithsonian Institution, the Rockport Art Association, and elsewhere.
+She was awarded several prizes, and her work is in the permanent collections of the Metropolitan Museum of Art, Library of Congress, Museum of Fine Arts, Boston, Crystal Bridges Museum of American Art, and numerous others (see next page).
+Our records indicate that she also exhibited at the Whitney Museum, Carnegie Institute, Pennsylvania Academy of Fine Arts, and the Art Institute of Chicago, among others, and had one-woman shows at the Smithsonian Institution, the Rockport Art Association, and elsewhere.

-In 1980, June and Norman Kraeft of the June 1 Gallery in Connecticut held and important retrospective of her work featuring some 40 lithographs.
+In 1980, June and Norman Kraeft of the June 1 Gallery in Connecticut held the first important retrospective of her work featuring some 40 lithographs.
 Adding significantly to the information available on the artist, the show demonstrated her significant contribution to lithographic art in the 20th Century.
 Since 1989 we have collected her lithographs and handled her estate.
 We hope this catalogue sheds new light on Vera's work.